abarchi/git-continuous/Branching/README.md

 $ git checkout -b <branch>
 ```

-Now that you are on your awesome branch, let's add bold text in myfile.txt :
+Now that you are on your awesome branch, let's add this bold text in myfile.txt :
+"**add: Register a change in an index**"

 ```
 Git commands even a monkey can understand
-**add: Register a change in an index**
+add: Register a change in an index
 ```

 I let you commit your changes ;)